au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 ## Force indexing of the vocabularies into Solr

-If vocabulary metadata has been migrated from a Toolkit database or another Registry installation, it's necessary to force indexing of the migrated vocabularies metadata (and concept data) within Solr.
+If vocabulary metadata has been migrated from a Toolkit database or from another Registry installation, it's necessary to force indexing of the migrated vocabularies' metadata (and concept data) within Solr.

 This API method is authenticated, and requires a user with the `VOCABS_REGISTRY_SUPERUSER` functional role.
 In the following, supply